-The previous game from the series, Horizon Zero Dawn, was very well received and it was a really good game overall with good-looking graphics.
+The previous game from the series, Horizon Zero Dawn, was very well received and it was a really good game with a dash of hunting and sprinkling of top-notch graphics.

 It would’ve been okay if Guerilla Games had just followed the same template for the next one, but they’ve gone one step further with Forbidden West, not just in terms of graphics but also overall gameplay.

 In fact, the developers are still regularly adding more features to the game lowkey.
 In early April 2022, they quietly added the option to disable pickup animations.

 It is a very welcome change in my opinion, and it is that sort of dedication to improving the overall experience of playing the game, even with the tiniest changes to details, that makes me respect Guerilla Games so much.

 The main character is still Aloy, and the premise is still pretty much the same, but you’ll have to play the game to really enjoy the full extent of subtler changes that have been made to the gameplay.